hadley/adv-r/Rcpp.md

     ')
     str(missing_sampler())

-To check if a value in a vector is missing, use `ISNA`:
+To check if a value in a vector is missing, use the class method `is_na`:

     cppFunction('
       LogicalVector is_na2(NumericVector x) {